 Pharmacy school is a graduate program; to become eligible to apply to pharmacy school students may need to earn a bachelor's degree and take specific pre-requisites (classes that pharmacy schools require).
 The majority of students enter a pharmacy program with three or four years of college experience.
 Please check with each pharmacy school to see if a bachelor’s degree is required or strongly recommend.
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major, as pre-pharmacy is not a major or a program at UT.

-*Each pharmacy school has its own set of pre-requisites, and student’s need to research the admission requirements of each school to which they are intending to apply.
-Search accredited pharmacy school in the U.S.
+*Each pharmacy school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
+Search accredited pharmacy schools in the U.S.

 Build an extensive record of relevant experiences

 - Shadow a pharmacist – gain knowledge of the pharmacy field and confirm if this is your passion

 - Work/volunteer – in a pharmacy or health setting

 - Community service/volunteer – students should have a passion for helping others; service could be both inside and outside of medical/clinical settings